egc112/OpenWRT-egc-add-on/stop-wan-leak/README.md

   curl -o /etc/hotplug.d/iface/09-stop-wan-leak https://raw.githubusercontent.com/egc112/OpenWRT-egc-add-on/main/stop-wan-leak/09-stop-wan-leak
 ```
 or by clicking the download icon in the upper right corner of the script and using e.g. winscp to transfer the script.
-Edit script and set MYWANIF to your current wan, use `ifconfig` from commandline to check
+Edit script and set MYWANIF to your current name of the wan interface as defined in /etc/config/network which by default is `wan`
 Reboot or restart network (service network restart)
 Check the working with `logread -e stop-wan-leak`
 Enable debugging by removing the # before the #DEBUG= ... on line 2, check debug output with `logread -e stop-wan-leak`